What is Construction Project Management?

-- Daily documentation – diaries, logs and daily reports are kept as reference guides after the work is done for any potential problems in the future
+- Daily documentation – diaries, logs and daily reports are kept as a reference guides after the work is done for any potential problems in the future

-- Commissioning – includes a number of different tasks that are all representing the initial idea of the project being followed as planned, including issue-resolving, help with coordination and more.
+- Commissioning – includes a number of different tasks that are all representing the initial idea of the project being followed as planned, including issue resolving, help with coordination and more.

 While organization helps you with prioritizing and organizing the important project info, it’s also much easier to create a comprehensive project schedule when all of your organization documents are in one place.
 There are several different scheduling techniques out there, and the difference between them is quite noticeable:

 - Q scheduling: Three of the main pillars of this technique are the total project cost, the specific relationships between various tasks and the order that those tasks are performed in.
-This technique is the closest to reality but requires specific software to perform and takes much more effort to evaluate everything for this schedule to prove advantageous.
+This technique is the closest to reality but requires a specific software to perform and takes much more effort to evaluate everything for this schedule to prove advantageous.

 - Critical path scheduling: might be the most popular scheduling technique, calculating the lowest possible amount of time required for the project to be completed, and the start/end dates for all of the project tasks.
-This plan makes it obvious that every delay in a specific operation would result in a delay for the entire project.
+This plan makes it obvious that every delay of a specific operation would result in a delay for the entire project.

 Issues, problems and other legal matters in the context of a construction project

 First of all, resolving disputes.
 Conflicts are often expected to happen sooner or later, and one person that would be the most likely to have to resolve the issue is the project manager.
 Some of the most common starting points for conflicts are conflicts of interests, resource limitations, lack of clarity, poor communications or power struggles.
-Most of the time, each conflict requires a unique approach, but there are also some known resolution strategies that might help in specific cases, such as:
+Most of the time each conflict requires a unique approach, but there are also some known resolution strategies that might help in specific cases, such as: